mwufi/nfts/README.md

 ## Tests

+Please use node v14

+Due to some issue with dependencies we've committed `node_modules`, for now don't run `npm install` or it might break packages ([described in more detail here](https://github.com/onflow/flow-js-testing/issues/38))

-Run `npm test` to run the 3 tests we setup below for testing the Cadence contracts, transactions, and scripts, you may also find the test files in the ./test folder
+**Run** `npm test` to run the 3 tests we setup below for testing the Cadence contracts, transactions, and scripts, you may also find the test files in the ./test folder

 * deploy test:
 This test will perform the following tests below